What Car Insurance Do I Need in North Dakota?

 Is North Dakota a No-Fault Car Insurance State?

 Yes.
 North Dakota is one of a dozen or so states that have legislated some form of a "no-fault" car insurance system.
-That means, after a car accident, your own basic no-fault (also called "personal injury protection" or "PIP") coverage pays for your medical bills and certain other out-of-pocket losses, regardless of who caused the accident.
+That means, when you're injured in a car accident, your own basic no-fault (also called "personal injury protection" or "PIP") coverage pays for your medical bills and certain other out-of-pocket losses, regardless of who caused the accident.

 Who Is Covered Under North Dakota No-Fault Car Insurance?